AMReX-Astro/Microphysics/README.md

 # Microphysics

-*A collection of astrophysical microphysics routines with interfaces to the BoxLib codes*
+*A collection of astrophysical microphysics routines for stellar explosions*

-To use this repository with BoxLib codes, set `MICROPHYSICS_HOME` to point to the `Microphysics/` directory.

 There are several core types of microphysics routines hosted here: